When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: -Calculus: Arena-Based Reachability Tracking

 Terms include value constants, variables, $\lambda$-abstractions, applications, reference operations, and System \Fsub type abstractions and instantiations.
 Function and type abstractions are explicitly annotated with their self-references to allow their bodies to observe their own reachability.

-In addition to standard reference allocation, we introduce \emph{coallocation} $\trefat{t_1}{t_2}$ (surface syntax @new Ref(t1) at t2@), which allocates a reference within the arena that hosts $t_2$.
-Other reference operations are unified across all allocation forms.
+In addition to standard reference allocation, we introduce \emph{coallocation} of form $\trefat{t_1}{t_2}$ (surface syntax @new Ref(t1) at t2@), which allocates a reference within the arena hosting $t_2$.
+Reference operations are uniform across allocation forms, including the scoped allocation form later.

-Qualified types $\ty[q]{T}$ are types annotated with reachability qualifiers $q$, which are finite sets of variables and locations, and optionally with a freshness marker \QFresh.
-We use $\flt$ to denote an observation filter, a special qualifier specifying the upper bound of resources to justify a term typing. $\Gamma$ denotes the typing context, and $\Sigma$ denotes the store typing.
+Qualified types $\ty[q]{T}$ are types annotated with reachability qualifiers $q$, which are finite sets of variables (and later, store locations), and optionally with a freshness marker \QFresh.
+We use $\flt$ to denote an observation filter, a special qualifier specifying the upper bound of resources visible to the typing judgment. $\Gamma$ denotes the typing context, and later $\Sigma$ denotes the store typing.